Add an Instance

 - Workspace Owner or Workspace DBA role

-- If you don't have an existing instance on hand, you can add a local MySQL instance.
+- A database instance.
+If you don't have an existing instance on hand, you can add a local MySQL instance.

 Add an instance